AMD K5: Features

+Pin compatible with Socket-7 motherboards.

 Models

 There were two revisions of the K5 architecture, internally called the SSA/5 and the 5k86, both released with the K5 label.
 The original set of "SSA/5" CPUs had its branch prediction unit disabled and additional internal waitstates added; these issues were remedied with the "5k86", resulting in up to 30% better performance clock for clock.
 The "SSA/5" line ran from 75 to 100 MHz; the "5k86" line ran from 90 to 133 MHz.
 However, AMD used what it called a PR rating, or performance rating, to label the chips according to their suggested equivalence in integer performance to a Pentium of that clock speed.
 Thus, a 116 MHz chip from the second line was marketed as the "K5 PR166".
 Manufacturing delays caused the PR200's arrival to nearly align with the release of K6.
 Since AMD did not want the two chips competing, the K5-PR200 only arrived in small numbers.